automatecloud/google-summit/README.md

 3. Make sure you added the Twistlock Password inside Google KMS.
 4. Make sure you downloaded the right config for kubectl.
 5. Make sure you are using the right cloudbuild.yml files in both repositories.
+6. Make sure Twistlock is installed in the GKE environment.
-6. Open a Browser with the following opened so you can show it during the demo:
+7. Open a Browser with the following opened so you can show it during the demo:
   - Google Cloud Source Repositories with your two repos.
   - Google Cloud Build.
   - Google KMS.